2026 Solar Eclipse Cruise:

 Located across from the Vienna State Opera, this 4-star property is ideally situated in the heart of Vienna.
 Rooms and suites combine comfort with contemporary furnishings and modern amenities, and feature works by promising local artists.
 Restaurant YOU. serves an internationally inspired menu with curated cocktails in a refined lounge atmosphere.
 Amenities include a business center, gym, and an indoor heated pool.
 Le Méridien Vienna is within walking distance of nearly all of the city center's attractions, as well as upscale shopping streets, the Hofburg Congress, and the Event Centre.
 The Karlsplatz Metro Stop is just down the street from the hotel.

-Get updates, news and a FREE brochure right to your inbox.
+Get updates on NEW destinations and a FREE catalog right to your inbox.

 Thank You for your interest in The Great Courses Journeys!